xubylele/base64-converter/README.md

   - We have introduced a new user-friendly interface that allows you to easily convert Base64 strings into files and vice versa.
   - The interface includes real-time feedback for successful conversions and automatic clearing of the input field after each operation.

+- **Conversion History UI**:
+  - View all past conversions in a user-friendly interface.
+  - Details such as timestamp, conversion type, and file path are displayed for each entry.
+  - Users can copy Base64 strings directly from the history or reuse previously converted files.
+  - Includes dark mode support, adapting to the system’s preferences or manual toggling.

 ## Example Base64 Conversion

 Here's a quick example of how you can use the Base64 converter extension to convert a Base64 string into a PNG file: